-Be aware of a dangerous Trojan virus that switches the BTC address thus changing the receiver of your transaction.
+Be aware of a dangerous Trojan virus that switches the BTC address, thus changing the receiver of your transaction.

 Have you ever come across the situation of copying your wallet’s BTC address but pasting a slightly different one?

 It is a clear sign that your device is infected with a Trojan virus.
-According to Symantec databases Trojan.Coinbitclip is a malignant software that replaces several digits in the address you saved to the clipboard with other digits supplied by the virus.
+According to Symantec databases, Trojan.Coinbitclip is a malignant software that replaces several digits in the address you saved to the clipboard with other digits supplied by the virus.

 How does it work?

 The Trojan horse is triggered when certain digits similar to the Bitcoin address are copied.
 The virus uses a custom database of numerous third-party Bitcoin addresses to replace them with the recently copied address immediately after detection.
-If you are not sure this is a virus, you can check yourself by copying and pasting some text or a number not similar to BTC address.
+If you are not sure if this is a virus, you can check yourself by copying and pasting some text or a number not similar to BTC address.
 If, in this case, the copy/paste goes correctly, but the pasted BTC address is different from the copied one, then your device is affected by the Trojan.

 What should I do?